Ham, London: Gravel

 In 1904 William Tollemache, 9th Earl of Dysart leased part of the farmland to the Ham River Grit Company Ltd to extract sand and ballast.
 A dock was constructed in 1913 and a lock in 1921, parts of which remain as the Thames Young Mariners water activity centre.
 A narrow-gauge railway linked the site to the main road.
 During the Second World War the flooded pits were reputed to have been used to store sections of the Mulberry harbour.
 After the war, most of the pits were filled with bomb-damage rubble from London.
-The pits operated until 1952, after which some of the land was used for subsequent housing development.
+The pits operated until 1952, after which some of the land was used for subsequent housing development, the Wates estate.
 Local resistance to further development led to the area being designated Metropolitan Open Land, preserving Ham Riverside Lands as a nature reserve.
 It has notably unusual vegetation due to the underlying alkaline rubble instead of the more acidic fluvial deposits.

 Engineering

 Towards the end of World War I, Lord Dysart sold some land south of Ham Common to the Ministry of Munitions for the construction of an aircraft factory on land adjoining what was then still called Upper Ham Road.
 National Aircraft Factory No. 2 was built in 26 weeks during the winter of 1917.
 The factory was leased to the Sopwith Aviation Company, based a mile to the south in Canbury Park Road, Kingston, and the company were able to increase greatly its production of Snipe, Dolphin and Salamander fighter planes as a result.
 At the end of the war, demand ceased.
 Sopwith tried to buy the factory outright but the government refused.
 Sopwith Aviation went into voluntary liquidation and reformed in 1920 as H. G. Hawker Engineering at their original Kingston base.

 The remaining Ham Factory lease was sold to Leyland Motors, which initially used it to recondition ex-War Department lorries for civilian use.
 It was then used to produce under licence the Trojan Utility Car between 1922 and 1928.
 During the 1930s, the factory produced Leyland Cub trucks.
 World War II shifted production to military vehicles, fire engines, other equipment and munitions.
 After the war the site produced the chassis for Leyland's trolleybus.

 In 1948 the site was sold back to Hawker Aircraft Ltd and it became the main base for Kingston's aviation industry.
-The Hawker Hunter was produced there in large numbers, driven by cold war demand.
+The Hawker Hunter was produced there in large numbers, driven by Cold War demand.
 The profits allowed the site to be redeveloped as Hawker's UK headquarters and the factory gained an imposing frontage by 1958 in a building that closely linked design and production.
 The Ham factory played an integral part in the development of the Hawker Kestrel and Hawker Harrier planes.
 Following the nationalisation of the aircraft industry in 1977.
 British Aerospace continued to build Harriers and missile kits at the site.
 Following privatisation in 1985, the site's closure was announced in 1991.
 It was demolished in 1993 and replaced by further housing development.